Dry Scooping: A Potentially Deadly Practice

 The researchers called for more investigation on this topic and prevention and intervention efforts, such as educating young people on the potential harms and lack of evidence of dry scooping.

-This peer reviewed article relating to our Eating Disorders section was selected for publishing by the editors of Disabled World due to its likely interest to our disability community readers.
-Though the content may have been edited for style, clarity, or length, the article "Dry Scooping: A Potentially Deadly Practice" was originally written by University of Toronto, and published by Disabled-World.com on 2023-02-08.
-Should you require further information or clarification, University of Toronto can be contacted at utoronto.ca.
-Disabled World makes no warranties or representations in connection therewith.
+Attribution/Source(s): This peer reviewed publication was selected for publishing by the editors of Disabled World (DW) due to its relevance to the disability community.
+Originally authored by University of Toronto and published on 2023/02/08, this content may have been edited for style, clarity, or brevity.
+For further details or clarifications, University of Toronto can be contacted at utoronto.ca NOTE: Disabled World does not provide any warranties or endorsements related to this article.

-Cite This Page (APA): University of Toronto.
+Cite This Page: University of Toronto.
 (2023, February 8).
 Dry Scooping: A Potentially Deadly Practice.
-Disabled World.
-Retrieved September 21, 2023 from www.disabled-world.com/health/eating-disorders/dry-scooping.php
+Disabled World (DW).
+Retrieved March 24, 2025 from www.disabled-world.com/health/eating-disorders/dry-scooping.php